shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 - False Positives
 - False Negatives

+Why Recall Matters

+In financial fraud detection, a False Negative can be costly because an actual fraudulent transaction may be classified as legitimate.

+Therefore, the project considers multiple metrics instead of relying only on Accuracy.

 ---

-⚠️ Important Model Performance Insight

-The final Random Forest model achieved approximately:

-Metric| Result
-Accuracy| 94.79%
-Precision| 5.33%
-Recall| 0.20%
-F1-Score| 0.38%

-What does this mean?

-Although the overall Accuracy is high, the very low Recall indicates that the model is not yet effective enough at identifying actual fraudulent transactions.

-This is an important finding because fraud detection is highly sensitive to False Negatives.

-A model can achieve high Accuracy on an imbalanced dataset while still missing a large proportion of fraudulent transactions.

-Therefore, this project does not treat Accuracy as the only success criterion and highlights the need for further fraud-focused optimization.

----

 🎯 Threshold Analysis

-The project also explores classification threshold optimization.
+The project also performs classification threshold analysis.

-Instead of relying only on the default classification threshold, different thresholds can be analyzed to understand the trade-off between:
+Different probability thresholds can be explored to understand the trade-off between:

 Precision  ↔  Recall

-This is particularly important in financial fraud detection, where organizations may prefer higher Recall to detect more suspicious transactions, depending on the acceptable False Positive rate.
+This is particularly relevant in fraud detection because organizations may need to prioritize the detection of more fraudulent transactions while controlling the number of False Positives.

 ---

 🧪 Unseen Transaction Prediction

-The trained model is also used to demonstrate prediction on an unseen transaction.
+The project demonstrates how the trained Machine Learning model can be used to predict an unseen transaction.

 Prediction Workflow